cloudfoundry/cloud_controller_ng/docs/v3/source/index.md

 ---
 title: Cloud Controller API Reference

-language_tabs:
-  - shell: curl

 includes:
   # snippets have to be at the top to be used in other files
   - snippets/query_params
   - snippets/object_attributes
   - api_resources/app_features